OtakuKvothe/video-call-app/client/README.md

-# Getting Started with Create React App
+# Online Video Chat App

+Video Chat Application that is useful for real-time video conferencing.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was constructed while learning socket.io and simple-peer.

+## Installation

+Fork this project or download as zip

+run `npm install` once in root directory and once in `./client` folder.

 ## Available Scripts